 St John's University - New York is a good option for students pursuing a Theological & Ministerial Studies degree.
 After graduating, Theology students usually make around $35,886 in the first five years of their career.
 Want a large student body?
 This institution has over 20,000 students on campus.

-Graduates with special education degrees from St John's University - New York earn top salaries in their field.
 This school is thought to be an excellent option for veterans and military members.
+St John's University - New York features a low crime rate, among the list of the most safe in the country.
 Learn more about what campus life at STJ is really like by seeing a few campus videos.